 - Home warranties include a lot of fine print regarding “non-covered” items, which the contractor will charge you for directly.
 For example, if you’re experiencing air conditioning issues, most plans only cover a portion of refrigerant or none of it at all.
 This can be very expensive if you have an older system with a discontinued refrigerant.
 Many companies charge $200 or more per lb for R22.

 - Contractors of home warranty companies are incentivized to submit the cheapest bill to the home warranty company.
-In order to resolve the issue with the lowest cost, many contractors will use inferior products and cheap labor to be able to turn a profit.
-Many systems are “patched” to keep them running, when components or complete systems should be replaced.
+To resolve the issue with the lowest cost, many contractors will use inferior products and cheap labor to be able to turn a profit.
+Many systems are “patched” to keep them running when components or complete systems should be replaced.
 This leads to uncomfortable homes and high utility bills, or sometimes even unsafe equipment.

 - Your annual or monthly home warranty fees increase as you submit more claims.
-In the long run, it makes more sense economically to hire your own contractor who you trust and can develop a business relationship with.
-At Air Authority, we have had many clients for years.
+In the long run, it makes more sense economically to hire a contractor who you trust and can develop a business relationship with.
+At Air Authority, A Riteway Service Company, we have had many clients for years.
 Our clients know our relationship is important to us, and we’ve worked hard to establish their trust and loyalty.

-If you are interested in learning more about other tips and tricks for your home, visit us at Air Authority, LLC today!
+If you are interested in learning more about other tips and tricks for your home, visit us at Air Authority, A Riteway Service Company today!